-[25] Eusebius Reports on Anatolius who wrote c.
+[24] Eusebius Reports on Anatolius who wrote c.
 277

-Quotations from Eusebius with commentary by Olaf Petersen above showed a rule from c.
+Ouotations from Eusebius with commentary by Olaf Petersen above showed a rule from c.
 250 that allowed Nisan 1 to occur about two weeks before the vernal equinox according to the church in Alexandria.
-From this we see that 75 years before the Council of Nicaea in 325, there was already an established tradition of when to determine the first month based on reckoning from Alexandria, which placed the vernal equinox on the first day of Aries, March 21, instead of on the eighth day of Aries according to the practice in first century Rome from which Josephus wrote.
+Pedersen also indicated that Bishop Demetrius began to send calculated dates from c.
+230. From this we see that 95 years before the Council of Nicaea in 325, there was already an established tradition of when to determine the first month based on reckoning from Alexandria, which placed the vernal equinox on the first day of Aries, March 21, instead of on the eighth day of Aries according to the practice in first century Rome from which Josephus wrote.
 In other words, scholars from Alexandria (such as the alleged scholar Anatolius, who died c.
 282) who read the Aries approximation by Josephus would understand Josephus differently from how Pliny the Elder would understand him, because they would interpret the beginning of Aries differently.
 The Council of Nicaea did not have the purpose to determine when to begin the first month because it had already had a tradition from Alexandria, although one of its purposes was to determine whether to celebrate Easter on a Sunday or with the Jews (assuming the Jews kept it in the proper month).
 However, Eusebius evidently thought it was necessary to provide some justification for the method that had become standard in Alexandria.